 Initial archaeological surveys of three alternative IBB station sites (Areas A, B, and C) in the MLA were conducted in 1995 and consisted of only small surveys within each area (Eblé et al. 1997).
 The portion of Area A was selected as the location of the relay station and subsequently received more intensive surveying in 1995, followed by additional survey and data recovery activities in 1997 (Moore et al. 2002, as cited in Tomonari-Tuggle et al. 2005) and in 1999 (Dixon et al. 2000, as cited in Tomonari-Tuggle et al. 2005).
 Approximately 60% of the IBB parcel has been surveyed (Welch and Tuggle 2008).
-Because of access restrictions, additional archaeological survey of the facility was not possible.

-Nineteen historic properties have been documented in the IBB site.
+Nineteen NRHP-eligible archaeological sites have been documented in the IBB site.
 They include latte sites, WWII U.S. military and Japanese fortifications, and Japanese Colonial Period farms.